sadullahcihan/sadullahcihan/README.md

 - 👋 Hi, I’m @sadullahcihan
 - 👀 I’m interested in Sofware Engineering.
-- 🌱 I’m currently learning MVC and Entity Framework
+- 🌱 I’m currently learning React & Azure DevOps
 - 📫 How to reach me https://www.linkedin.com/in/sadullah-cihan-41a682169/

 <!---